camlab-bioml/astir/README.rst

     :target: https://pypi.org/project/pypi/

-``astir`` is a modelling framework for the assignment of cell type and cell state across a range of single-cell technologies such as Imaging Mass Cytometry (IMC). ``astir`` is built using `pytorch <https://pytorch.org/>`_ and uses recognition networks for fast minibatch stochastic variational inference.
+``astir`` is a modelling framework for the assignment of cell type across a range of single-cell technologies such as Imaging Mass Cytometry (IMC). ``astir`` is built using `pytorch <https://pytorch.org/>`_ and uses recognition networks for fast minibatch stochastic variational inference.

 Key applications: